KunaZech06/Web_Development_2023/README.md

-# Web_Development_2023
+# Web Development Bootcamp 2023
-This repo contains all my Web Development trainings and bootcamp exercises.
+This repo contains all my Web Development training and boot camp exercises.